kg8m/vim-detect-indent/README.md

 Once you install this plugin, indentation options will be detected automatically.

-If you manage its behavior, see [the documentations](doc/vim-detect-indent.txt).
+If you want to customize its behavior, see [the documentation](doc/vim-detect-indent.txt).

 Similar Plugins / Algorithm